cybera/text2img/README.md

 sudo apt-get --purge remove "*nvidia*"
 ```

-3. Find the driver needed on the nvidia drivers page (https://www.nvidia.com/en-us/drivers/unix/).
+3. Find the driver needed on the [NVIDIA drivers page](https://www.nvidia.com/en-us/drivers/unix/).
 The link "Latest Production Branch Version: 535.146.02" will yield CUDA version 12.3 (latest as of writing, January 2024).
 Place the downloaded file onto your machine.
 4. Install the driver and CUDA with:

 ```shell
 chmod +x NVIDIA-Linux-x86_64-535.146.02.run